keras-team/keras/docs/sources/layers/core.md

 __call__
 ```

-Apply Layer to an external input tensor.
+Apply layer transformation defined by its `get_output` method to an input `X`.

 - __Return__: Tensor.

 - __Arguments__:
     - __X__: Tensor.
 External input Tensor that will temporally replace
         __get_input__ value.
+    - __train__: bool.
+Specifies whether output is computed in training mode or in testing mode, which can change the logic, for instance in there are any `Dropout` layers in the network.

 ```python